 This Turkish delight ice cream has a velvety texture and an amazing flavor from Turkish delights and rosewater.
 Plus, it’s made without an ice-cream machine!

 So, I think this recipe is a nice variation to the classic no-churn recipe that uses only cream and sweetened condensed milk.
 The taste of that ice cream is nothing but ordinary, and though you may find it a little weird at first, you get to love it bite after bite – or lick after lick.
 This bee pollen ice cream was the inspiration for today’s recipe, which incorporates Turkish delights to achieve the same velvety texture and a delicate, irresistible rose flavor due to the delights, rosebuds, and rosewater.

 I first used Turkish delights in these Turkish delight filled cookies.
 I just can’t say enough about these cookies.
 They are very easy and quick to make, don’t require a lot of ingredients, they are naturally vegan, and I make them as often as I can since they’ve become my favorite cookie recipe!
 After falling in love with their rose flavor, I decided to make a more summery dessert with them, so this ice cream was more than an obvious choice.

 Another ingredient of this recipe is the dried rosebuds.
 Though Turkish delights and rosewater already have enough rose flavor, I find that rosebuds contribute a more delicate, almost sensual scent.
 So you’ll see that I use them to add an extra level of deliciousness in this recipe.
 However, if you can’t find any, just add a tablespoon more of rosewater.
-The steps of this recipe may seem a lot, but once you follow the instructions you’ll see that it’s nothing too complicated or difficult.
-After all, the final result will be more than rewarding!
+This recipe may have 1-2 steps more than your average whip-the-cream-add-the-sweetened-milk-and-freeze recipe, but it's actually pretty easy and the final result will be more than rewarding!